Blandin3/StudentGrade_Management_System/StudentGrade-Management_System/README.md

 ## Notes
 - Grades must be integers between 0 and 100.
-- Student names are case-sensitive.
+- Student names are case-sensitive in the console app.
-- The application runs in a loop until you choose to exit.
+- The WPF UI provides a more discoverable and clickable interface and is intended for Windows desktops.

 ## License
 This project is open source and free to use for educational purposes.